css-materials/course-site/content/syllabus/git-and-github/index.md

 ---
-title: "Git/GitHub and R Markdown"
+title: "Introduction and Software setup"
 date: 2024-06-10T12:25:00-05:00
 publishDate: 2019-05-01T12:25:00-05:00
 draft: false

 # Talk start and end times.
-#   End time can optionally be hidden by prefixing the line with `#`.
+End time can be hidden by prefixing the line with `#`.
 #time_end: 2022-10-17T14:20:00-05:00
 all_day: false